tracelink/code-samples/authentication.md

 1. You must be able to login to the Opus Platform and access APT-SCWM.

 2. Once logged into Opus on your browser, select the desired process.
-For example, Direct Supplier Incident.
+For example, **Direct Supplier Incident**.

 ![Opus in Browser](images/opus_apt.png)